ubercorb77/latex-extension/README.md

     - idk what to do
 okay i've just made it on the wrapper perhaps not the best fix, but it is a fix

+- WAIT DID I JUST SOLVE THE BELOW BUG BY REMOVING THE THING NECESSARY TO SOLVE THE ABOVE BUG?????????????
+AM I LIKE STUPID OR SMTH ?
+- or did i just stop caring and say "its okay if that happens"
+- also . maybe we can just change the mutationobserver to also activate for innerhtml (or attribute changes) (or smth)

+- (x) apparently chatgpt uses some thing where i think the wrapper interferes with it when it tries to delete some node. need to test it out and see what exactly is causing the problem.
+    - okay i fixed it by removing the wrapper code entirely, and just adding the notif to the parent

 also
 - (x) wikipedia cursor+hover is only on the img, but the click-copy functionality is on the whole span